-Although the 2020 Heroes Act proposed full subsidies for COBRA coverage, effective March 2020 through January 2021, the bill never passed the Senate.
-COBRA subsidies were not enacted until April 2021.
-13 Additionally, EBSA and the Internal Revenue Service released a rule that temporarily extended the time people had to elect and pay for COBRA coverage.
-14 The COBRA counts in the Auxiliary Data, which represent coverage in CY 2020, are most influenced by employer-sponsored insurance coverage among the non-worker population (particularly those under 40) and are higher than counts found in the MEPS-IC for CY 2020.
-15 Our process is laid out in detail below.
+As part of the American Plan Rescue Act, COBRA subsidies were enacted in April 2021.
+Additionally, EBSA and the Internal Revenue Service released a rule that temporarily extended the time people had to elect and pay for COBRA coverage.
+The COBRA counts in the Auxiliary Data, which represent coverage in CY 2021, are most influenced by employer-sponsored insurance coverage among the non-worker population (particularly those under 40) and are higher than counts found in the MEPS-IC for CY 2021.
+Our process is laid out in detail below.

-We obtained 2020 target counts of persons with either COBRA or retiree coverage by averaging the estimated counts from the 2020 MEPS-IC and 2019 MEPS-HC.
+We obtained 2021 target counts of persons with either COBRA or retiree coverage by averaging the estimated counts from the 2021 MEPS-IC and 2020 MEPS-HC.
 We used OPM data for the FEHB Program.
-We based the split of this total "prior employer" group into COBRA versus retiree coverage on the percentage split from the 2020 MEPS-IC found in the AHRQ data.
+We based the split of this total "prior employer" group into COBRA versus retiree coverage on the percentage split from the 2021 MEPS-IC found in the AHRQ data.
 We based assignments of retiree or COBRA coverage on a person's characteristics, using CPS data and data from the MEPS-HC.
-The 2021 ASEC contains a large number of non-workers with ESI coverage in their own name.
+The 2022 ASEC contains a large number of non-workers with ESI coverage in their own name.
 The COBRA counts are higher than targeted due to the non-workers but not inconsistent with targets seen in the MEPS PRPL file.